Holiday Reading: Travel Writers Share Their Favourite Books

-Looking for tips on what to read on your holidays this summer?
+Looking for tips on what to read on your holidays?
 Who better to ask than those lucky folks who travel for a living – we caught up with some of Europe’s leading travel writers to find out where they’re heading next and what books they’ll be packing in their carry-on bags.
 Check out their suggestions:

 “I always like to read a book about a place I’m going to beforehand to get a feel for the location.
 Recently I was in Istanbul and I read the Istanbul Puzzle by Irish author Laurence O’Bryan.
 It’s a thriller that takes the reader over and under the streets of this famed city.
 In and out of iconic buildings with heart stopping moments sandwiched between great details and historical background.
 Though I’m not planning on going to Siberia, the Kolymsky Heights by Lionel Davidson has already piqued my interest.
 Academic and linguist turned super spy Dr. Johnny Porter, takes on an unbelievable challenge to gain access to an ultra-secret scientific outpost under a mountain in Siberia.
 The bone chilling temperatures of Siberia are not the only problems he faces.
 I’ll be reading this in the sun on the beach in lovely Biarritz.
 Summer is also when I have time to read my favourite magazine from cover to cover, Vanity Fair.
 I love the mix of celebrity news, politics, fashion, satire and beautifully written in depth features.”

 Joan Scales is a travel writer at The Irish Times